i05nagai/memorandum/language/english_speaking.md

         * everyone just pissed off and leave me to clean up
 * spin
     * The room started spinning and I felt faint
-* get it doing
-    * I didn't get it working
-    * they get plenty of studnets riding those buses
-* get it to work
-    * I didn't get it to work
 * neighbourhood
     * It only goes through the neighborhoods that've gotten too expensive for students to live in
 * account for